donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/data_access_account.md

 ## Retrieve the data-access account

-After [signing-in/up to the CMS portal](user_signup.md), the data-access account may be retrieved following the instructions below:
+After [logging to the CMS portal](user_login.md), the data-access account may be retrieved following the instructions below:

 1. Click on your display name at the top-right corner of the CMS portal to toggle a pull-down manual, and select the item `Data Access Password`: